ferasboulala/ferasboulala.github.io/_posts/2019-9-10-quicksort-median.md

 $$T(n) = T(q) + T(n - q) + cn \ \ 1 \leq q \leq n - 1$$

-Note that an ideal split would be when $1=\frac{n}{2}$ and the worst split is when $1 = \{1, n - 1\}$.
+Note that an ideal split would be when $1=\frac{n}{2}$ and the worst split is when $q = \{1, n - 1\}$.
 Using the Master Theorem, it can be shown that for any value of $1$ that is not a proportion of $n$, $T(n) \in \Theta(n^2)$.
 Sometimes, it is convenient to rewrite the recurrence with a proportion term, $\alpha$ and it is that form that we will use for the remainder of this post.

 $$T(n) = T(\alpha n) + T((1-\alpha)n) + cn \ \ 0 < \alpha < 1 \tag{1}$$

 `quicksort`'s performance relies mostly on the strategy that we use to select the median.
 But why would a sorting algorithm be so popular if its worst case runtime behaves similarily to ugly, subpar algorithms like `insertion-sort` or `bubble-sort` ?
+Is it simply because of its average performance being better than the alternatives ?
+Lack of guarantees for non-critical systems ?
 Even if we were to shuffle the input array, there is still a possibility that our median was a bad choice.
 But how likely is it ?
-At any time during the algorithm, how likely is it that we get a bad split ?
+How likely is it that we get a bad split ?
 Formally,

 __Given an array of $n$ distinct elements and a desired split of $\alpha$-to-$(1-\alpha)$, how likely is it to get a worse split ?__